 you will need a mandolin style vegetable slicer or something similar to cut the potatoes

-- 5 washed and peeled Idaho potatoes
+- 5 washed and peeled Idaho potatoes (Pick the longest ones.)

 - 4-5 cups of canola oil

 - salt, pepper, spices of your preference

 plug in the electric fryer heating the oil to 375°